Awards, Fellowships & Scholarships

 College of Science & Technology Awards

-The Dean’s Award for Outstanding Teaching Assistant is awarded to a College of Science and Technology graduate student who demonstrates exemplary teaching, as well as making significant contributions to the field of STEM education through outreach and mentoring.
+The Dean’s Award for Outstanding Teaching Assistant is awarded to a College of Science and Technology graduate student who demonstrates exemplary teaching and is making significant contributions to the field of STEM education through outreach and mentoring.

-The Dr. Mark A. Nathanson Memorial Research Award in Developmental Biology was established in 2010 in memory of a College of Science and Technology faculty member, and recognizes a graduate biology student with preference for students specializing in developmental biology.
+The Dr. Mark A. Nathanson Memorial Research Award was established in 2010 in memory of a College of Science and Technology faculty member and recognizes a graduate Biology student with preference for students specializing in Developmental Biology.